rexim/freq-parser/README.md

 [this](https://github.com/codingteam/horta-hell/blob/master/src/main/resources/db/log/V2__Create-log-table.sql).
 And
 finally do `sbt run`.
 The convertor recursively finds all files that match `\d{2}\.html` and converts them into the database.

+**NOTE:** due to naive implementation of /me messages parsing it is recommended to convert one conference at a time.